EliasL/RN2483-on-nRF52/RN2483-Library/README.md

 The library is a modified version of a [general non-platform-specific library](https://github.com/GeaRSiX/RN2483-Library) written by Alexander Collins.

 The library is dependant on nRF5_SDK_15.0.0_a53641a, but to a minimal degree.
 It also includes support for SEGGER_RTT debugging.

-This is possible due to Anders Nore's [NordicSnippets](https://github.com/andenore/NordicSnippets), which this library has used extensively.
-A huge thanks to Nore for making these snippents.
+A big thanks to Anders Nore for his [NordicSnippets](https://github.com/andenore/NordicSnippets).

 ## Usage